peacefulotter/Multiplayer-ARPG/CONCEPTION.md

 NARPG keeps track if it is currently run on the server or client side (isServer) and of the current Connection (will be explained later)

-In addition, NARPG keeps track of all the current NetworkEntities

 ##### begin (Window window, Filesystem filesystem)
 the begin method creates new areas(currently only a single one), and sets the current area to our custom NetworkArena area.